FarrosRamzy/StudyProjectFromFontys/InternshipProjects/01_hospital_fixed_asset_tracker_project/SECURITY.md

 I keep database URLs, JWT secrets, MQTT credentials, and deployment-specific values outside the documentation and source-control history.
 Local `.env` files must remain untracked.

-Before making the repository public, the firmware configuration also needs review.
-Development setup credentials and provisioning values currently represented in the firmware source should be replaced with a secure provisioning process and rotated before deployment.
+Before making the repository public, the firmware configuration also have reviewed.
+Development setup credentials and provisioning values currently represented in the firmware source were replaced with a secure provisioning process and rotated before deployment.

 ## Production checklist